What is the difference between the dental retainer and the night guard?

-Try asking your dentist whether he/she thinks an upper or lower night guard would work best for you.
+Try asking your dentist whether they think an upper or lower night guard would work best for you.
 Also, use common sense.
-If you know you have some upcoming dental work on one of your teeth arches that will change your dental anatomy, don’t take a dental impression of that arch and have a custom fit night guard made.
+If you know you have some upcoming dental work on one of your teeth arches that will change your dental anatomy, don’t take a dental impression of that arch and have a custom fit night guard made for it just yet.
 Choose the other arch or wait until your dental work is compete before taking your dental impression.

-* We offer a 100% satisfaction guarantee or your money back (14 day money back guarantee)
+1.)
+We offer a 100% satisfaction guarantee or your money back (90 day money back guarantee)

 We appreciate you taking the time to read our latest article on dental retainers vs. night guards.
-Please feel free to comment and share!